nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Plugin Location
       The directory or file path where the AutopsyVM client plugin will be installed on your computer.

-   Plugins
-      Modular software components that add specific abilities to a larger software application.
-In the Autopsy context, they’re used to enhance or extend functionality.

-   Plugins
-      Serve as a vital component of the forensicVM, enabling forensic investigators with capabilities to bypass protections in locked forensicVM machines.

    Possible Evidence virtual drive
       A dedicated virtual drive within ForensicVM designed to store potential pieces of evidence without contaminating the original data.